legendum/plano/README.md

 LevelDB to solve problems that might typically require a relational database, or MongoDB.
 LevelDB also offers data compression by default, unlike MongoDB.

+Whereas servers like Redis offer the concept of TTL (expiring data), Plano offers deletion over key ranges.
+Data tables that are keyed on epoch times are easily purged of old data by using the `delRange` API method (below).

+## Use cases for Plano
+Generally it's a _Very Bad Idea™_ to make Plano directly available to web/app front-ends because the API doesn't (yet) support authentication/authorization.
+Instead, Plano is ideally suited to the kinds of roles where you might use MongoDB, Redis or Riak as part of a secured NodeJS back-end server system.
+It's a great tool for prototyping projects where you'd like to avoid writing complex database schemas and migrations.

 ## How to run the server

     > npm install plano